architecture-building-systems/CityEnergyAnalyst/docs/how-to-add-a-new-script-to-the-cea.rst

 By adding your script to the ``cli.config`` file, your script becomes executable from the command line like this::

     $ cea your-script-name --scenario C:\reference-case-open\baseline --your-parameter 123

+During development of your script, you will probably not be too interested in this feature - you will probably just be running your script from PyCharm.
+Please take the time to do this anyway, since it is a requirement for adding it to the ArcGIS interface and other interfaces yet to come (e.g. Rhino/Grasshopper interface)